00Pratik-Biswas00/Front_End_Projects/Forms-and-Form-Validation-CSI-Assignment1/form-without-third-party-libraries/README.md

 ## Getting Started with Cloning the Repo

+1. Download the zip file.
-1. Open your VS code.
-(Make sure git is installed)
+1. Open it in your VS code.
-2. Go to the terminal.
-3. Paste the link -> gh repo clone 00Pratik-Biswas00/Front_End_Projects

 ## Go the project directory

 As multiple projects are there in this repo, you have to go to the main directory of that project.
-For that, in the terminal write ->
+(If two folders of the name Front_End_Projects-main are downloaded then first write in the terminal `cd Front_End_Projects-main` and go to the inner folder then  write ->

 ### 1. `cd Forms-and-Form-Validation-CSI-Assignment1`

 ### 2. `cd form-without-third-party-libraries`

-## Now install tailwind css for React [https://tailwindcss.com/docs/guides/create-react-app]
+## In case tailwind css is not installed then install it for React [https://tailwindcss.com/docs/guides/create-react-app]

 In the terminal paste this ->